yhzhang0128/egos-2000/README.md

 # A minimal operating system for a real RISC-V board

-With only **2.7K** lines of code, our teaching OS implements SD card driver, serial TTY driver, interrupt handling, address translation, process creation and scheduling, system calls, file system, shell and 4 shell commands.
+With only **2.7K** lines of code, our teaching OS implements SD card driver, tty driver, interrupt handling, address translation, process creation and scheduling, system calls, file system, shell and 4 shell commands.

 ![This is an image](https://dolobyte.net/print/egos-riscv.jpg)